kanlongy/NavRL/README.md

 ## II.
 Deployment Virtual Environment
 This section provides the minimum conda environment setup required to deploy ```NavRL``` (including running on a real robot).
-If you have already created the  ```NavRL``` onda environment during the [Isaac training step](#I-Training-in-NVIDIA-Isaac-Sim), you can skip this section.
+If you have already created the  ```NavRL``` conda environment during the [Isaac training step](#I-Training-in-NVIDIA-Isaac-Sim), you can skip this section.
 To create the conda environment, run the following commands:
 ```
 cd NavRL/isaac-training
 bash setup_deployment.sh